This page consists of public statements made by the Race & Pedagogy Institute, dedicated to the current issues within our society.

-I am worried for my family.
+I am worried about my family.
 I am worried for my friends and communities.
 I am worried for my students.
-I am worried for my colleagues.
+I am worried about my colleagues.
 I am worried for myself, for my life.

 I have to speak.
 I have to write.

 Should I begin with my outrage that no one should die the way 46-year-old George Floyd died, his body as one more spectacle and a mark of disdain for the humanity of Black people?

 Protests have erupted and spread across the country.
 The police have responded harshly in some instances, but in some cases, they have worked to defuse tensions, most notably in Flint, Michigan.
 In Seattle, authorities are trying to find their way as they seek to affirm the efficacy of recent reforms in policing pressed for by local communities.
 The fact that some protests have spiraled into looting and violence, at times in the face of harsh police responses, has pushed the question of the role of violent expressions amidst civil disobedience in the search for justice to the forefront of our consideration.
 My life and that of my colleagues, committed to education and social activism, is the testimony of my commitment to collaborative, cooperative, peaceful engagement as the best way to build strong, sustaining, inclusive societies.